turingschool/backend-curriculum-site/module4/lessons/intro_to_graphql.md

 ## Complete GraphQL Server

-Congrats, you've written your first GraphQL server and tested it out in Graph_i_QL!
+Congrats, you've written your first GraphQL server and tested it out in GraphiQL!
 You can see it takes a bit of setup, but the long term benefits are something many companies seeing are very much worth it.